GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.getting-started/README.md

-# Getting Started With Google Chrome extensions
+# Getting Started With Google Chrome Extensions

 This is a extension used in the [Debugging extensions][1] tutorial.
 It changes the html body background color of active tab.
 The purpose of this extension is to demonstrate how to create a simple Chrome extension that uses the `default_popup`, `options_page` and `service_worker` manifest keys and `storage` and `tabs` APIs.